 WMAs Offer Great Spring Gobbler Hunting Opportunities

-DGIF manages 41 Wildlife Management Areas (WMAs) covering over 203,000 acres across the state.
+DGIF manages numerous Wildlife Management Areas (WMAs) covering hundreds of thousands acres across the state.
 Most all of them support flocks of wild turkeys, but we checked with the local WMA managers and wildlife biologists to give you a heads up on where some of the best opportunities can be found.

 For the Southside Piedmont Region, Dan Lovelace, District Wildlife Biologist recommends White Oak Mountain and Fairystone Farms WMAs commenting, “These two areas have good access and are fairly easy to traverse especially with young, novice hunters.”
 Dan continues, “Good sized flocks of turkeys have been observed in these areas and production has been good the past few springs.
 While the early warm weather has gobblers strutting and gobbling, this has also brought out the ticks and chiggers, so be sure and apply insect repellent before heading into the fields and forests.”